SpaceX launches Super Heavy-Starship rocket on 2nd test flight, but fails to get to space

 In the April flight, the pad was seriously damaged, the Super Heavy suffered multiple premature engine shutdowns, the stage separation system did not work and the rocket's self-destruct system took longer than expected to activate.

-The Federal Aviation Administration investigated the failure and cited "multiple root causes of the ... mishap and 63 corrective actions SpaceX must take to prevent mishap reoccurrence."
+The FAA investigated the failure and cited "multiple root causes of the ... mishap and 63 corrective actions SpaceX must take to prevent mishap reoccurrence."

 Along with hot staging, SpaceX added a powerful water deluge system to the launch pad to reduce the acoustic shock of engine ignition and the effects of their combined thrust.
 During the April launch, the base of the pad was heavily damaged, with steel and concrete debris blasted into the surrounding area.